sourceability/instrumentation/README.md

             enabled:              false
 ```

-Messenger profiling is also available with a middleware:
+Messenger profiling is also available with a middleware.

+Please note that you should use either the middleware, or the listener, but not both,
+as this will distort the statistics sent to your APM/monitoring.

 ```yaml
 framework:
     messenger: